-Effective recruitment is the process of finding and hiring the best-qualified candidate (from within or outside of an organization) for a job opening, in a timely and cost effective manner.
-The art of recruiting is a process which includes analyzing the requirements of a job, attracting qualified candidates to apply for that job, screening and selecting the best possible applicants, hiring, and integrating (early-on) the new employee to the organization.
+Effective recruitment is the process of finding and hiring the best-qualified candidate (from within or outside of an organization) for a job opening, in a timely and cost-effective manner.
+The art of recruiting is a process that includes analyzing the requirements of a job, attracting qualified candidates to apply for that job, screening and selecting the best possible applicants, hiring, and integrating (early-on) the new employee to the organization.

 Your company website plays an important role in the “apply or not apply” decision, so it is important to have a clear hiring message and an easy-to-use application process.
 Today’s top talent expects an intuitive and simple hiring experience.
 This starts with your website, which is a window into your company to show what you have to offer, including your company’s history, culture, values, and goals.
 It has been proven that it only takes seconds for a visitor to your website to make a lasting impression of your company.

 To locate and draw in the best candidates, it’s key to promote opportunities through those channels most likely to reach the best pool of candidates.
 Effective methods or sources may include:

 Employee Referrals – If current employees are satisfied with the company atmosphere and are working with great colleagues, they are more inclined to refer their friends to join the team.
 Create incentives for them to do so, such as offering a referral bonus.

 Passive Recruiting – Passive candidates are people who are already employed and are not actively looking for another job.
 This may sound like a waste of a large investment of time, but trying to reach the best talent can be a very rewarding process.
 LinkedIn is one good avenue for this type of recruiting.